 Conclusion

 The muscles of the lower limb are a complex and interconnected system that allows for a wide range of movements and functions.
-By understanding the individual muscles, their origins, insertions, actions, and innervations, healthcare professionals and individuals alike can gain a deeper appreciation for the biomechanics of the human body and better address related clinical conditions.
+Even so, by understanding the individual muscles, their origins, insertions, actions, and innervations, healthcare professionals and individuals alike can gain a deeper appreciation for the biomechanics of the human body and better address related clinical conditions.
 This comprehensive review serves as a valuable resource for anyone seeking to enhance their knowledge of this essential aspect of human anatomy.